aesgu001/rshell/README.md

 1. **Input/Output Redirection:** This shell can now read from an existing file with the `<` operator, and write to a new or existing file by either truncating `>` or appending `>>`.

+**Note:** It can only do *1 input and/or 1 output* redirection, and only *the rightmost* redirection arguments will be passed in per command.

-2. **Piping:** Piping is now implemented into this shell, allowing results from a previous successful command to be passed in to the next one.
+2. **Piping:** Piping is now implemented into this shell, allowing information from a previous command to be passed in to the next one.
 It can pipe two or more commands.

 ### Bugs/Issues/Limitations